inmindos/thinking-flaws/Extrinsic incentive error.md

     "cbias-guess-thoughts"
   ]
 source: "https://en.wikipedia.org/wiki/Extrinsic_incentives_bias"
+excerpt: "We think other people are driven more by extrinsic motivators(like monetary reward) and we are driven more by intrinsic motivators(learning a new skill).
+"
 ---

 We think other people are driven more by extrinsic motivators(like monetary reward) and we are driven more by intrinsic motivators(learning a new skill).